 Students will be asked to submit documentation that supports their request for temporary accommodations.
-The director of DSS will review the documentation and use it as the basis for any decisions about how to respond to the request.
+The director of SAS will review the documentation and use it as the basis for any decisions about how to respond to the request.
 Examples of conditions that qualify for temporary accommodations include but are not limited to post-op recovery time following major surgery, concussion or traumatic brain injury (TBI), limited mobility due to broken bones or muscle injuries, or an illness or other injury of limited duration with symptoms affecting academic performance.
 The following guidelines are provided in the interest of ensuring that evaluation reports are appropriate and sufficient to document a temporary disability or need for a grade of incomplete.
-The Disability Support Services director is available to consult with clinicians concerning any of these guidelines.
+The Student Accessibility Services director is available to consult with clinicians concerning any of these guidelines.

 A qualified professional must conduct the evaluation.